preciserobot/dotfiles/README.md

 # dotfiles

-This repo contains my dotfiles for Manjaro-i3 on a MacBook Pro Retina
+This repo contains my dotfiles for Manjaro-i3.
+The current version is adapted to the 6th gen ThinkPad X1 Carbon (WQHD).

 ## CAUTION
 Do not clone this repo as your home directory.